"Wait wait wait...what?" I rubbed my eyes with the heel of my hands and thought about this. "You have to be kidding me."

 "They were getting Named.
 They were a little busy."
 I said slightly muffled through my hands.

 "That's no excuse!"
-I peaked and saw him turn toward Tony.
+I peeked and saw him turn toward Tony.
 "The fuck's wrong with you?
 It's her first day, you get her Marked, and you get Named?!"

 "Do you remember our first day?"
 I peaked some more and saw Tony lean forward.
 "We were a couple a eight-year-olds that just lost a war to Henry the seventh!"

-I snicked, Dad and Tony stopped for a moment for me to return back to be being highly embarrassed.
+I snickered, Dad and Tony stopped for a moment for me to return back to be being highly embarrassed.